 - Launch early or fish late if summer heat is intense.

-- Watch for baitfish on your electronics and on the surface.
+- Watch for baitfish on electronics and on the surface.

 - Start with spoons, soft plastics, or a lipless crankbait.